HenrikJoreteg/moonboots/readme.md

 ## How to use it

-You grab your moonboots and pass it a config.
+You grab your moonboots, pass it a config and listen for the `ready` event.
 Then tell your http library which urls to serve your single page app at.

 That's it.